Michel Ney: Trial and execution

-When Napoleon was defeated, dethroned, and exiled for the second time in the summer of 1815, Ney was arrested on 3 August 1815.
-After a court-martial decided in November that it did not have jurisdiction, he was tried on 4 December 1815 for treason by the Chamber of Peers.
-In order to save Ney's life, his lawyer André Dupin declared that Ney was now Prussian and could not be judged by a French court for treason as Ney's hometown of Sarrelouis had been annexed by Prussia according to the Treaty of Paris of 1815.
+In order to save Ney's life, his lawyer André Dupin declared that Ney was now Prussian and could not be judged by a French court for treason, as Ney's hometown of Sarrelouis had been annexed by Prussia according to the Treaty of Paris of 1815.
 Ney ruined his lawyer's effort by interrupting him and stating: "Je suis Français et je resterai Français!" ("I am French and I will remain French!").
-When the Peers were called to give their verdict, a hundred and thirty-seven voted for the death penalty, seventeen for deportation, and five abstained.
+On 4 December, when the Peers were called to give their verdict, 137 voted for the death penalty and 17 for deportation; five abstained.
 Only a single vote, that of the Duc de Broglie, was for acquittal.
-On 6 December 1815, Ney was condemned, and on 7 December 1815 he was executed by firing squad in Paris near the Luxembourg Gardens.
-He refused to wear a blindfold and was allowed the right to give the order to fire, reportedly saying:
+On 6 December 1815, he was condemned.

+On 7 December 1815, Ney was executed by firing squad in Paris, near the Luxembourg Gardens.
+He refused to wear a blindfold, stating: "Are you unaware that I've spent twenty-five years staring down at cannonballs and bullets?".
+He was allowed the right to give the order to fire, reportedly saying: